Make great trades. Avoid bad ones.

 - Warren Buffett

 Your #1 job in trading is to make great trades.
-Great trades are a

 Trade Analysis (Directional Bias)

-Trade Timing (Entries and Exits)
+Trade Timing (Patience, Entries, and Exits)

 Position Sizing (Bet Risk)

-bias, they still crush it.
+and Trade Analysis (Directional Bias), they still crush it.

-doing is worth more than 10 hours of consuming:
+One hour of doing is worth more than 10 hours of consuming:

 Create a playbook of your best trades, then continuously add